MattKotzbauer/CS2620_Assignment_3/engineering_notebook.md

 ## Key Findings

-1. **Impact of Clock Rate Variability:**
-   - Larger tick rate ranges led to:
-     - Greater clock drift
-     - Longer message queues
-     - Larger logical clock jumps
-   - Smaller ranges produced more predictable behavior

-2. **Effect of Internal Event Probability:**
-   - Lower internal event probability resulted in:
-     - More frequent message exchanges
-     - Better clock synchronization
-     - Higher average queue lengths
-   - Higher internal event probability led to:
-     - More independent machine operation
-     - Smaller queue lengths
-     - Greater clock drift

-3. **Machine Performance Correlation:**
-   - Faster machines (higher tick rates):
-     - Dominated message sending
-     - Maintained shorter queues
-     - Experienced smaller clock jumps
-   - Slower machines:
-     - Accumulated longer queues
-     - Had larger clock jumps
-     - Spent more time processing messages

-4. **System Stability:**
-   - Most stable configuration:
-     - Minimal tick rate variation (4-6 ticks/second)
-     - Lower internal event probability
-   - Least stable configuration:
-     - Maximum tick rate variation (1-12 ticks/second)
-     - High internal event probability
+1. Larger tick rates had longer message queues, larger logical clock jumps, and greater clock drift.
+This is expected as larger tick rates lead to longer logical clocks and higher message processing overhead, and smaller ranges lead to more consistent behavior.

+2. When we had lower internal event probabilities, we noticed that there were more frequent message exchanges, better clock synchronization, but higher average queue lengths.
+This makes sense as the lower internal event probability means there will be more frequent message exchanges, which leads to better clock synchronization but longer queue lengths since there's just more messages to process.
+However, when we had higher internal event probabilities, we saw the opposite: there were fewer message exchanges, but longer average queue lengths and larger clock jumps.
+This makes sense in the reverse direction as well, since the higher since there are fewer messages to process, the clock jumps will be smaller.

+3. Faster machines (higher tick rates) dominated message sending, maintained shorter queues, and experienced smaller clock jumps.
+Slower machines were less consistent, as they had longer queues and larger clock jumps.
+This is expected as slower machines have longer logical clocks, and therefore more message processing overhead, and longer queues due to the higher tick rate.

+4. The most stable configuration was when we had minimal tick rate variation (4-6 ticks/second) and lower internal event probabilities.
+This is expected as smaller ranges lead to more consistent behavior.
+The least stable configuration was when we had maximum tick rate variation (1-12 ticks/second) and higher internal event probabilities.
+More stable configurations can be more applicable in situations where the speed variation is moderate, such as in a cloud computing environment where virtual machines have similar hardware specifications, but slightly different loads.
+The least stable configurations are more suitable when the speed variation is extreme and the internal event probabilities are high, such as in an Internet of Things (IoT) network where we have a variety of devices processing data at different rates.

 ## Interesting Observations